SD2E/api-user-guide/docs/create_application_04.md

 ######################################################################## 100.0%
 ```

-The `job.json` prepared earlier refers to that path and filename already, so go
+Make sure the Agave storage system, the path name, and the file name match those
-ahead and run the test with the `jobs-submit` command:
+specified in the `job.json` file.
+When ready, run the test with the `jobs-submit`
+command:
 ```
 % cd ~/fastqc/fastqc-0.11.5/
 % jobs-submit -F job.json